If you're looking for the best AR glasses out there, we've got you covered right here.

 They should be quite lightweight at 248g, which is a 70g or so decrease on their predecessor, as well as featuring an uprated 70 degrees of FOV, and a clear 1536x1856 per-eye resolution.

-For more information, our friends at VR Life have everything you need to know about Magic Leap 2 right here.
+Keep an eye out for the Magic Leap 2's arrival and for more information, our friends at VR Life have everything you need to know about Magic Leap 2 right here.

 Oppo Air Glass